hudongsheng-debug/FITSQuickLook/README.md

 - Import backgrounds now support astronomy-inspired starfield visuals.
 - External button icons have been redesigned with improved visual depth and selection scaling effects.
 - Fixed a bug where the Reopen button became unavailable after closing non-2D FITS tabs.

+## Version 5.1.6 New Features
+### More powerful than ever before
+We strongly recommend all users update to this version.

+With this update, we aimed to make the app feel even more like a native Mac application.
+Thank you for your continued support.

+- Redesigned the app icon with reduced corner radius
+- Redesigned the Tools & AI menu using a sidebar-style layout
+- Redesigned the minimize button and its placement
+- Updated the HUD position
+- Redesigned the Profile panel, moved function buttons into the sidebar, and adjusted window sizing
+- Redesigned the Advance panel and moved functions into the sidebar
+- Added Zoom Range support to the Profile and Advance panels, allowing users to view images by entering a range
+- Updated the launch screen effects
+- Added a Help button and reorganized tools into functional groups

 ## 🧠 Use Cases